phansch/mini_rfc_for_cargo_lint_configuration/README.md

-# Mini RFC: Cargo Lint configuration
+# Mini-RFC: Cargo Lint configuration

 This is a rough plan for adding lint configuration by config file to Cargo.